 The Global Press Archive CRL Alliance is an academic-commercial partnership between the Center for Research Libraries (CRL) and East View Information Services.
 They have developed a series of thematically designed newspaper collections to provide access to rare, vernacular-language newspaper content from around the world.

-Beginning in 2021, we are supporting Language Science Press in publishing 30 open access linguistics monographs per year with no author-facing book processing charges (BPCs).
+Since 2021, we have supported Language Science Press in publishing 30 or more open access linguistics monographs per year with no author-facing book processing charges (BPCs).
 This support helps eliminates the financial barrier that many authors face when choosing open access publication.
-We have pledged to continue this support for three years through Knowledge Unlatched.
+We have pledged to continue this support through 2026 via Knowledge Unlatched.

 We are a founding institutional member of the Library Publishing Coalition, a community-led association of academic and research libraries and library consortia engaged in scholarly publishing.
 These library publishers preference open access dissemination and embrace new forms of scholarly communication.